King’s Data School, frequently asked questions

 When will I receive more information?

-Registered participants will receive a detailed email with directions to King’s or Ryerson and course information, approximately three days before the school begins.
+Registered participants will receive a detailed email with directions to King’s or Red River and course information, approximately three days before the school begins.